Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Exercise Variations

-There are variations of the cable upright row if you do not have access to a cable machine.
-Each variation has subtle differences in technique.
+I recommend trying variations of the cable upright row if you don't have access to a cable machine, keeping in mind that each variation requires slight adjustments in technique.

 Dumbbell Upright Row